Day 13 - Extracting columns

 row: "Diana", 95, 90, 88

-helper from Day 9, and calculate the average regular salary across all employees.
+string-to-number-unsafehelper from Day 9, extract it as a list and calculate the average regular salary across all employees.

 Wrap-Up (5 mins)